-In future work, we propose to deploy these security-enhanced communication tools in a wide-area computing testbed that we are constructing, called GUSTO.
+In future work, we propose to deploy these security-enhanced communication tools in a wide-area Globus testbed that we are constructing, called GUSTO.
 This deployment will allow large-scale application experiments and hence provide feedback on how our security mechanisms work in practical situations.
 It seems certain that encryption performance will be a bottleneck in many situations.
-Hence, we will experiment with various performance enhancement techniques, including specialized protocols [1], parallel encryption algorithms [20, 21], and use of dedicated encryption processors.
+Hence, we will experiment with various performance enhancement techniques, including specialized protocols [1], parallel encryption algorithms [22, 23], and use of dedicated encryption processors.
 Another interesting direction for further work will be to investigate the feasibility of using the Metacomputing Directory Service to determine when secure communication mechanisms must be employed, for example because communication occurs over insecure network connections.
 Clearly one issue that will be important to address in this context is the authenticity of resource database entries.

-10. Acknowledgments
+Acknowledgments

-We are grateful to Jonathan Geisler for his considerable assistance with the experiments reported in this paper, and to John Anderson, Robert Jacob, and Chad Schafer for making the coupled model available to us.
-This work was performed under the auspices of the Zipper secure communications library project, which is funded by the Mathematical, Information, and Computational Sciences Division subprogram of the Office of Computational and Technology Research, U.S. Department of Energy, under Contract W-31-109-Eng-38.
+We are grateful to Greg Koenig and Jonathan Geisler their his considerable assistance with the experiments reported in this paper, and to John Anderson, Robert Jacob, and Chad Schafer for making the coupled model available to us.
+This work was supported by the Mathematical, Information, and Computational Sciences Division subprogram of the Office of Computational and Technology Research, U.S. Department of Energy, under Contract W-31-109-Eng-38.